Jtoast65/League-of-Legends-/index.md

 ### Missingness Mechanism for First Blood

 The `firstblood` column has only 2 missing values out of 25,098 team rows.
-Upon investigation, these missing values appear to be isolated data collection errors in specific games, not a systematic pattern.
+After some investigation, these missing values appear to be isolated data collection errors in specific games, not a systematic pattern.
 The missingness is not related to any other column in the dataset.

 **Conclusion**: The missingness of `firstblood` is **MCAR (Missing Completely at Random)**.
-The missing values are so rare and appear to be random data collection errors that they do not introduce systematic bias into our analysis.
+The missing values are rare and appear to be random data collection errors.
+They do not introduce systematic bias into our analysis.

 ### Missingness Mechanism for 10-Minute Data